La Vase Portages

 North Bay

-The La Vase Portages is a 14 km (8.7 mile) section of the historic Voyageur canoe route, which connects Trout Lake and Lake Nipissing.
-The Route was used thousands of years ago by First Nations in Ontario at the time of European contact.
+The La Vase Portages is a 14 km section of the historic Voyageur canoe route, which connects Trout Lake and Lake Nipissing.
+The route was used for thousands of years by First Nations to the time of European contact.
 Europeans, including Etienne Brule and Samuel de Champlain learned of the route from First Nations guides and it was soon established as a major artery into the interior of North America.

 Upper Portage